-Debt relief programs, along with other debt-relief services, are one of the best ways to get a handle on existing consumer debt and start paying it down.
-With a good debt relief program, it’s possible to cut down on debt and even become debt-free.
+Debt relief programs and other debt-relief services like consolidation are one of the best ways to handle existing debt and start paying it down.
+With a good debt relief program, it’s possible to cut down on debt and become debt-free.

 How Do I Get Out of Debt with No Money?

 According to a 2018 CNBC report, the average American owes around $38,000 in consumer debt, not including a mortgage.
-Even if it’s low interest, that debt still adds up to become unaffordable for many people.
+Even if it’s low interest, that debt still becomes unaffordable for many people.

 If you’re struggling with debt but don’t have much money, there are several ways you can start cutting it down.
 For instance, you could: